 Ken McLeod advises in Reflections on Silver River, “Cherish the relationship, but do not worship your teacher.
 He or she has foibles, too.
 When you ignore them, you are living in a world of your own projections.
 You are not relating or connecting with the person who is in front of you.”

-Geshe Jampa Tegchok continues, “While developing our faith and respect in our teachers, we must also keep in mind that if a teacher instructs us to do something which runs counter to the general teachings of the Buddha, we should not do it.
+Geshe Jampa Tegchok takes it further: “While developing our faith and respect in our teachers, we must also keep in mind that if a teacher instructs us to do something which runs counter to the general teachings of the Buddha, we should not do it.
 If a teacher acts in a way that is abusive or unethical, we should not follow his example.”

 In Path to Buddhahood, Ringu Tulku makes a similar point.
 “In the Vajrayana it is often said that disciples must have total, unlimited confidence in their master.
 It must be understood correctly….
 If you are given an instruction that you don’t understand or that you feel is not correct, the scriptures say clearly that you can refuse and tell your master you are unable to do what he is asking.
 It is not compulsory to blindly obey everything that your master tells you to do.
 If your master cannot accept it, he is indubitably not the master who suits you.”